NicholasColotouros/CustomCountdownTimer/README.md

 A java timer that notifies you at custom intervals and remembers your last used settings.

 This is still under development.
-For the moment the application will start, with the menu options and an unfinished UI which is not responsive.
+For the moment the application will run a hardcoded timer as the user interface is still in the process of being created.
 To close the application, use the x button on the top right corner of the window or use the exit menu item in the file menu.

 Features left to implement:
 ---------------------------